Gertrude A. Muller: Death

 Gertrude Muller died on October 13, 1954, in Fort Wayne, Indiana after a long bout with cancer of the spine.
-She was buried alongside her mother in Lindenwood Cemetery near Plymouth Congregational Church in Fort Wayne, where she had been an active member for more than forty years.
+She was buried alongside her mother in Lindenwood Cemetery.
+She attended Plymouth Congregational Church in Fort Wayne, where she had been an active member for more than forty years.

 Business

 In the late 1910s, while Gertrude was still working at Van Arnam Manufacturing Company, her younger sister Margaret had a mortifying experience while traveling with her young daughter, Helen.
-While carrying their luggage through the lobby of a fancy hotel, a strategically placed blanket slipped - exposing a bulky, DIY toilet seat she had engineered for her toilet-training child.
+While carrying their luggage through the lobby of a fancy hotel, a strategically placed blanket slipped – exposing a bulky, do-it-yourself toilet seat she had engineered for her toilet-training child.
 After returning to Fort Wayne the young mother complained to her sister about her utter embarrassment, and soon after hearing of it Gertrude embarked on a lifelong journey to ease the day-to-day life of mothers and their young children.

-Juvenile Wood Products
+Juvenile Wood products

 Gertrude worked with her sister, Margaret Muller Cox, to develop a seat for toilettraining that was both more convenient for mothers and more comfortable for toddlers.
 Her first wooden prototype featured armrests and a small footrest, and it was capable of fitting onto either a full-sized toilet or its own basin and stand.
 She called it the "Little Toidey."
 The first seats were made by Van Arnam Manufacturing until Gertrude tried and failed to sell her product through plumbers.
 Perhaps unsurprisingly, mothers weren't particularly interested in buying children's products from the men who fixed their toilets, so her initial product was not successful.

 Undaunted by her initial failure, Gertrude Muller established the Juvenile Wood Products Company in 1924 and installed herself as president.
-She found quick success by switching her marketing from plumbers to baby shops, boutiques, and departments stores.
+She found quick success by switching her marketing from plumbers to baby shops, boutiques, and department stores.
 Gertrude's success allowed her to provide several of her family members with reliable employment through the Great Depression.
 Her older sister Mary Katherine Muller, soon left her teaching position to become vice president of the company.
-She had previously earned a master's degree in child psychology from Colombia University, so she took on additional roles at the company in the areas of educational promotion and research.
+She had previously earned a master's degree in child psychology from Columbia University, so she took on additional roles at the company in the areas of educational promotion and research.